Hannah Pautz - Future Leaders of Muscatine

 Hannah Pautz (she/her/hers) is a senior at Muscatine High School.
 She is passionate about her school, especially when referring to speech and debate.
 Whenever she has free time, she enjoys playing her cello and reading books like Lord of the Rings and Narnia.
 Hannah’s dreams and future aspirations will be taking her out of state after she graduates, where she will be attending Hillsdale College in Michigan.

 Born in Thailand, Hannah and her family moved back to the United States when she was one year old.
 After their missionary work, the Pautz family moved to South Dakota until Hannah turned five, and right after, they landed in Muscatine, Iowa, which she considers her home.
-Her parents now dedicate their lives to the community; her mom by working as a chemistry teacher at Muscatine High School and her dad as a pastor at Our Saviour Lutheran Church, LCMS.
+Her parents now dedicate their lives to the community; her mom by working as a chemistry teacher at Muscatine High School and her dad as a pastor at Our Savior Lutheran Church, LCMS.

 Hannah holds Muscatine High School deeply in her heart; however, she spent most of her childhood homeschooled.
-Now as a senior, her school experiences might be different from what she expected but these circumstances haven’t stopped her from learning every day and living her life to the fullest.
+Now as a senior, her school experiences might be different from what she expected, but these circumstances haven’t stopped her from learning every day and living her life to the fullest.
 Hannah fully dedicates herself to her studies and genuinely enjoys participating and engaging in her classes, especially those that allow her to have in-depth conversations.

 Like many people her age, her views on her future change daily.
-Originally interested in becoming a neuroscientist, Hannah shares that she is drawn into psychology, public speaking, journalism, and even real estate.
+Originally interested in becoming a neuroscientist, Hannah shares that she is drawn to psychology, public speaking, journalism, and even real estate.
 However, she knows that her future is bright and is ready to take on whatever is next.

 “I started and founded a middle school speech and debate team,” Hannah said.
 “The team meets twice a week, fully virtually, to help middle schoolers with their public speaking skills.”